Which Diapers Should I Use for the Night?

 An alternative – and for us, even the best diapers for the night – are cloth diapers.
 With these, you achieve the same, or even greater, absorbency as with disposable diapers while avoiding many negative side effects.
 Points that speak for cloth diapers include:

-• Earlier toilet training: Babies and toddlers get natural wetness feedback in cloth diapers.
+- Earlier potty training: Babies and toddlers get natural wetness feedback in cloth diapers.
 This means: they feel the wetness as soon as they urinate.
-This is very important for toilet training, which is why children diapered with cloth diapers often become toilet trained earlier than children who use disposable diapers.
+This is very important for potty training, which is why children diapered with cloth diapers often become potty trained earlier than children who use disposable diapers.

 Photo by @madame.vio